simplecov-ruby/simplecov/README.md

 You normally want to have your coverage analyzed across ALL of your test suites, right?

 Simplecov automatically caches coverage results in your (coverage_path)/.resultset.json.

+### Between subsequent test runs

-Those results will then be automatically merged when generating the result, so when coverage is set up properly for Cucumber and your unit / functional / integration tests, all of those test suites will be taken into account when building the coverage report.
+Test results are be automatically merged with previous runs when generating the result, so when coverage is set up properly for Cucumber and your unit / functional / integration tests, all of those test suites will be taken into account when building the coverage report.

-There are two things to note here though:
+#### Timeout for merge

+Of course, your cached coverage data is likely to become invalid at some point.
+Thus, when automatically merging sequential test runs, result sets that are older than `SimpleCov.merge_timeout` will not be used any more.
+By default, the timeout is 600 seconds (10 minutes), and you can raise (or lower) it by specifying `SimpleCov.merge_timeout 3600` (1 hour), or, inside a configure/start block, with just `merge_timeout 3600`.

+You can deactivate this automatic merging altogether with `SimpleCov.use_merging false`.

+### Between parallel test runs

+If your tests are done in parallel aross multiple build machines, you can fetch them all and merge them into a single result set using the `SimpleCov.collate` method.

+TODO: Add more notes about this here

 ### Test suite names